NecroSama8/EconMF/README.md

 - Interactive bank.
 - Same features of the Bedrock Economy or the defunct EconomyAPI.

+# Setup
+1. Install the latest version of Mineflow.
+2. Import the json file into the directory: plugin data/Mineflow/imports.
+3. Import the recipes using the Mineflow interface.
+4. Use the "/econfig" command to create the EconMF configuration file.
+5. Enjoy it :).

-# Variables
+# Commands
+Soon...

+# For other Mineflow developers
-The following are the global variables that can be used if you want to adapt them to another Mineflow recipe:
+There are instructions in the file formfdevs.md if you want to use the system API ;).
-- {money{target.name}} - Get the target's money.

 # Plans for future updates
 - Add a leaderboard that shows the top.